Hochschule-Fulda-AI/media-majesty/README.md

     python manage.py runserver
     ```

     And _Voila!_ Hopefully everything must have went well and you should see the
     development server running.

+6. One final note, install pre-commit:

+    Before you make changes and do your commit for the first time after you clone
+    this repository, make sure to install pre-commit into your git hooks so it can
+    run automatically and make checks when you do a commit.

+    ```bash
+    # this installs pre-commit to your git hooks
+    pre-commit install
+    ```

+    Also, if you make any additional changes to the pre-commit configuration
+    file `.pre-commit-config.yaml`, then you should run ths file again to make
+    sure the new version is installed.

 ---